JetBrains/teamcity-documentation/topics/build-agent.md

 A TeamCity _build agent_ is a piece of software which listens for the commands from the TeamCity server and starts the actual build processes.
 There are two types of agents in TeamCity Cloud: JetBrains-hosted and self-hosted.
 The first ones are maintained and configured by JetBrains.
 They are started on-demand as soon as each new build requires to be run.
 The second ones are [stored and configured](install-and-start-teamcity-agents.md) by the customer.
 Both types of agents can be successfully combined in one TeamCity Cloud installation.
 Please see [Subscription and Licensing](teamcity-cloud-subscription-and-licensing.md) on details between these agents in terms of the TeamCity Cloud subscription.
 {product="tcc"}

+> This article covers the basic build agent concepts.
+See the article links in the page footer for details of administering build agents.
+>
+{type="tip"}

 A TeamCity build agent contains [two processes](configuring-build-agent-startup-properties.md):
 * Agent launcher — a Java process that launches the agent process.
 * Agent — the main process for a build agent; runs as a child process for the agent launcher.